I’m Italian but grew up between Germany and Spain, and am currently based in Singapore.

 - Anti-Capitalist Inspiration is another life-long challenge and my attempt at reading anti-capitalist and resistance books in a variety of genres (fantasy, dystopian, literary, memoir, essays, non-fiction, etc.).

-- Revolution Book Club is a challenge I’ve taken on with my girlfriend.
+- Revolution Book Club is a challenge I’ve taken on with my partner.
 We’re reading 12 books this year that we hope will inspire us and teach us about global resistance and revolutionary movements.